-ADMINISTRATIVE COSTS
+ADMINISTRATIVE AND INDIRECT COSTS

-Administrative and indirect costs under this grant may not exceed 15 percent of the total grant amount.
+The combination of administrative and indirect costs under this grant may not exceed fifteen percent (15%) of the total annual allocation.

-Administrative costs include direct administrative charges that can be attributed specifically to the grant award.
-Indirect costs represent the expenses of doing business that are not readily identified with a particular grant, contract, project function or activity, but are necessary for the general operation of the organization and the conduct of activities it performs.
+- > Administrative costs are defined as the direct administrative charges that can be attributed specifically to the grant award. - > Indirect costs represent the expenses of doing business that are not readily identified with a specific grant, contract, project function or activity, but are necessary for the general operation of the organization and the conduct of activities it performs.